The Causal Action in Minkowski Space and Surface Layer Integrals: The Lagrangian of the causal action in Minkowski space

 A straightforward computation using~\eqref{l:lamp}--\eqref{l:lamR} as well as~\eqref{q:Tpoint} yields

-We recall that the factor~$\delta^{-2} \,T^{(0)}_{[R, 2]}$ in~\eqref{needed} describes the effect of {\em{general surface states}}.
-This factor is essential for getting the Einstein equations in the continuum limit (see~\cite[Section~4.9 and~\S5.4.3]{cfs}).
-The factor~$\delta^{-2} \,T^{(1)}_{\{R, 0 \}}$ in~\eqref{noneed}, on the other hand, describes the {\em{shear}} of the sea states.
-At the moment, there is no compelling reason why the regularization should involve a shear on the scale~$\sim \delta^{-2}$.
-The shear is needed merely in order to satisfy the EL equations to the order~$\sim m^2$ in the vacuum.
+We recall that~\eqref{needed} and~\eqref{noneed} involve the effects of the general surface states and the shear (see~\eqref{gss} and~\eqref{shear}).
+More precisely, the the factor~$\delta^{-2} T^{(0)}_{[R, 2]}$ in~\eqref{needed} describes the effect of {\em{general surface states}}.
+This factor is essential for getting the Einstein equations in the continuum limit (see~\cite[Sections~4.9 and~5.4.3]{cfs}).
+The factor~$\delta^{-2} T^{(1)}_{\{R, 0 \}}$ in~\eqref{noneed}, on the other hand, describes the {\em{shear}} of the sea states.
+At the moment, there is no compelling reason why the regularization should involve a shear on the scale~${\sim} \delta^{-2}$.
+The shear is needed merely in order to satisfy the EL equations to the order~${\sim} m^2$ in the vacuum.
 Therefore, the factor in~\eqref{noneed} could be as small as

-We also point out that from the size of the factors~$\delta^{-2} \,T^{(0)}_{[R, 2]}$ or~$\delta^{-2} \,T^{(1)}_{\{R, 0 \}}$ we cannot infer how large the contributions~\eqref{needed} and~\eqref{noneed} are, because there may be cancellations between the two summands inside the curly brackets (see also~\cite[\S4.4.2]{cfs}).
+We also point out that from the size of the factors~$\delta^{-2} T^{(0)}_{[R, 2]}$ or~$\delta^{-2} T^{(1)}_{\{R, 0 \}}$ we cannot infer how large the contributions~\eqref{needed} and~\eqref{noneed} are, because there may be cancellations between the two summands inside the curly brackets (see also~\cite[Section~4.4.2]{cfs}).

-\subsection{The Contributions $\sim \delta^{-2} \cdot \delta^{-2}$ and $\sim \delta^{-4} \cdot \delta^{-4}$}
+\subsection{The contributions $\boldsymbol{{\sim} \delta^{-2} \cdot \delta^{-2}}$ and $\boldsymbol{{\sim} \delta^{-4} \cdot \delta^{-4}}$}

 We now begin with the computation of different contributions to the Lagrangian, using the notation~\eqref{notation}.
 In view of the contributions~\eqref{needed} and~\eqref{noneed}, the leading contribution to the Lagrangian~\eqref{Lag} is of the form